tushar30gaurab/tushar30gaurab/README.md

 ## 🌱 What I'm Currently Working On

-I'm currently focusing on Java, Spring Boot with a blend of ELK Stack, where I'm using [Languages/Frameworks/Tools].
+I'm currently focusing on Full Stack (Python, Typescipt, AWS CDK & Cloudformation), where I'm using [ReactJS, AWS, DevOps, Python].

 ## 🚀 My Projects